nursyah21/backend-go-vs-node/README.md

 ```

 **run api-go**

-for run golang please, make sure you already install air for hot reload in golang, sqlc for generate migrate, migrate for push your migrate sql to your database
+before  please, make sure you already install air for hot reload in golang, sqlc for generate migrate, migrate for push your migrate sql to your database

 ```bash
 cd api-go